mbrav/mbrav.github.io/_posts/journal/2017-02-10-a-diary-of-a-russian-agent.markdown

 I believe that the recent developments that occurred between the media and the US election, if anything, should have been a lesson for the American public to form their opinions based on primary sources, and not information digested by media.
 Unfortunately, this has not appeared to happen, and many where in a reactive state which was similar to the post 9/11 state, where decisions and accusations where made without a debate and completely desolated from public scrutiny.

 The second motivation for using my journal, is mostly pure irony.
 Assuming that Russia actually hacked the US election, I can now posses the whole range of stereotypes typical to the member of a clan that hacked the US election.
 Ultimately, I fail to see nations and states as anything beyond clans and until the public learns how to make up their own opinions, I will continue calling them clans.
 It all sounds primitive, but ultimately, this is the primitivity of human politics.
 As long as we continue having a malleable public, politics will remain as such, and this unfortunately, makes human coexistence on this planet more difficult and unstable.
+This not to say that I think a globalized world is better.

 To end, I would like to mention a quote of Edgar D. Mitchell who until recently, was one of the last Apollo astronauts to remain alive.
 Here he recounts his experience after visting the Moon: